SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 To learn more about **kubectl** commands check the [official documentation](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) and the [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).
 Learning how to use **kubectl** is one of the most essential requirements when starting off with Kubernetes and Kyma.
 The command syntax is quite simple to understand and follows a consistent pattern.
 So don't shy to have a little deep-dive into the provided documentations.
 It pays!

 2.2.
 Before you continue with the next step, make sure you can successfully execute the following command.
 This proves that kubectl has been successfully added to your Environment Variables.
-In case of errors, please try again from a new command line instance and make sure you followed all steps in the installation instructions provided.
+In case of errors, please try again from a new command line instance and make sure you followed all steps of the kubectl installation instructions.

 ```sh
 > kubectl version